Simon

 about simon

-Simon Palmore is a graduate of the University of North Carolina at Chapel Hill.
-Having grown up in Washington, DC, he is lucky to have found a home in the South.
+Simon Palmore is a writer based in Washington, DC.
 He writes about memory, class, and community in fiction and non-fiction forms.
 In addition to writing, he dedicates his time to local politics and community building.
-Simon’s work appears in UNC’s Traces and Cornell University’s Rainy Day.
+He is a graduate of the University of North Carolina, and his work appears in UNC’s Traces and Cornell University’s Rainy Day.
 His short story, “Blood on the Road,” received an Honorable Mention for the 2023 James Hurst Prize in Fiction.
-He lives in Durham, North Carolina.

 Verde que te quiero verde.
 Verde viento.
 Verde ramas.
 El barco sobre la mar y el caballo en la montaña.
 Co la combra en la cintura ella sueña en su baranda, verde carne, pelo verde, con ojos de fria plata.
 Verde que te quiero verde.